Besufikad17/startup-page/README.md

             )
        ];
     ```

-    - To add new category t
+    - To add new category use the following format:

     ```ts
         export const categories: CategoryModel[] = [
             ...,